AdityaGupta03/Horizon3-pipeline-v2/pipeline/bindiff/README.md

 ### Docker

 The docker image requires an AMD64 version of ubuntu.
 This is due to the dependencies (and possible versions) of the script, specifically Ghidra and BinDiff.
-To ensure this you can use the following docker command(s):
+To ensure this you can use the following docker command(s) (using buildx for arm64 machines):

 ```sh
 docker buildx build --platform linux/amd64 --load -t <your-tag-here> .